b13/newspage/README.md

 The created field is automatically passed as `settings.prefilters.name` with the name you registered it with.

 For an example take a look at `EXT:newspage/Configuration/FlexForms/Filter/Category.xml`

-## Updating to version 0.7.0

-Version 0.7.0 drops TYPO3 8 compatibility and introduces a breaking change: a news record can now contain more than one category.
-To allow this change the database field had to be changed both in type and name.

-This update also provides a migration command that can be called to update the database accordingly: `newspage:migrateCategories`

-When updating the following steps have to be executed;
-- a database compare and update via TYPO3 CLI or back end
-    - **Make sure not to delete/rename the old tx_newspage_category field during this step.**
-- execute the migration command via typo3-console: `bin/typo3 newspage:migrateCategories `
-- (optional, but recommended) delete the old `tx_newspage_category` field using the TYPO3 database compare tool

-## Updating to version 0.8.0

-Version 0.8.0 introduces the usage of the new Pagination API introduced with TYPO3 10.
-A simple example pagination template is included in the Partials folder.

-Updating to version 0.8.0 within a project means that the list and pagination template has to be adjusted.

 ## ToDos